-Ladies & Gentlemen Studio is power couple Jean Lee and Dylan Davis.
+Ladies & Gentlemen Studio is a design studio owned & operated by power couple Jean Lee and Dylan Davis.
 Aside from collaborating on the Isometric Notebook, hosting their first solo exhibit, and creating exciting products, they're also some of Poketo's dearest friends.

 Started in 2010 in the PNW and now based in an artisan community in Brooklyn, NY, L&G’s furniture design has garnered attention from the likes of The New York Times, Design Milk, and more.
 For good reason, too.
 Their art fuses play and flexibility with unique industrial design.
 From making mobiles to tabletop sculptures to jewelry, Lee & Davis’ vision gives seemingly random pairings and wayward objects new life.